-NB: Use of services provided by our partners Technogym and Gladstone will be subject to the terms and conditions and/or Privacy Policies of these third party organisations.
+NB: Use of services provided by our partners Technogym and Legend will be subject to the terms and conditions and/or Privacy Policies of these third party organisations.
 Please see the links to these third party terms:

 Leisure and Health Partners

 Achieve Lifestyle runs services on behalf of other organisations such as Local Authorities and NHS.
 Data may be shared with these organisations at a summary level, but not at a personable identifiable level.
 For our health related services, with your consent, we may share identifiable information with your GP and NHS services.

 Achieve Lifestyle will never sell your personal information to any third party for marketing or other purposes.